Salvoxia/immich-folder-album-creator/README.md

 Visibility may be on an per-album basis using [Album Properties](#setting-album-fine-properties).
 >[!IMPORTANT]
 >Archiving images has the side effect that they are no longer detected by the script with default options.
-This means that if an album that was created with the `--archive` option set is deleted from the Immich user interface, the script will no longer find the images even though they are no longer assigned to an album.
+This means that if an album that was created with the `--visibility archive` option set is deleted from the Immich user interface, the script will no longer find the images even though they are no longer assigned to an album.
 To make the script find also archived images, run the script with the option `--find-archived-assets` or Docker environment variable `FIND_ARCHIVED_ASSETS=true`.

 By combining `--find-archived-assets`/`FIND_ARCHIVED_ASSETS=true` with `--visibility timeline`/`VISIBILITY timeline`, archived assets can be 'un-archived'.

 >[!WARNING]
->If the script is used to delete albums using `--mode=CLEANUP` or `--mode=DELETE_ALL` with the `--archive` option set, the script will not respect [album-fine properties](#setting-album-fine-properties) for visibility but only the global option passed when running it in that mode!
+>If the script is used to delete albums using `--mode=CLEANUP` or `--mode=DELETE_ALL` with the `--visibilitiy archive` option set, the script will not respect [album-fine properties](#setting-album-fine-properties) for visibility but only the global option passed when running it in that mode!
 That way you can decide what visibility to set for assets after their albums have been deleted.

 ### Locked Folder Considerations
 When setting `--visibility`/`VISIBILITY` to `locked`, the script will move all discovered assets to the Locked Folder, removing them from any albums they might already be part of.
 The affected assets are determined by the following options/environment variables: